Rotki Usage Guide

 Inspecting list of assets

 You can now manage the list of supported assets by your local rotki instance.
 You can inspect the list of all supported assets, edit them, delete them or add new ones.
-They’re divided into 3 sections; managed assets, custom assets, and newly detected tokens.
+They’re divided into 3 sections; assets, custom assets, and newly detected assets.

 Adding/editing an asset